homebase-id/odin-core/README.md

 ### Security disclosures

-If you discover any security issues, please send an email to security@homebase.id.
+If you discover any security issues, please send an email to info *at* homebase *dot* id.
 The email is automatically CCed to the entire team and we'll respond promptly.